 Sanitary sewer is provided by individual and shared drain field/septic tank systems.
-There are at least nine individual drain fields located on ODAV owned property that are shared for both aviation related uses on both private and publicly owned land.
+There are six individual drain fields located on ODAV owned property, with three more proposed for the south end of the RSA near the existing one used by the South End Airpark.
+The drain fields are shared for both aviation related uses on both private and publicly owned land.